vibhor1323/Django-project/README.md

-# django_social_media
+# django-project
-You can add friends, remove friends, create accounts, login logout authentication, password recovery system all using Django.
+You can add friends, remove friends,
+Create accounts,
+Login logout authentication,
+Password recovery system all using Django.